jaraen/Ti.UX.Templates/README.md

 uxmobilepatterns
 ================

-A project about User Experience research on mobile development using Titanium+Alloy.
+A project about user experience research on mobile development using Titanium+Alloy.